 Surrounded by 9,000 people – feeling alone

 It was my freshmen year in college and I didn’t do the one thing that seemed to be the most popular… drink.
 To make a long story short, I found out that if others knew I didn’t drink, they wouldn’t want to hang out with me.
-It was assumed that I must be boring, arrogant, over-religious or a recovering addict.
+It was assumed that I must be boring, arrogant or “over-religious.”
 So I was silent about my decision because it made others uncomfortable and made it harder to find friends.
 I did this for about a year and at the end, I didn’t know a single person who shared my decision.
 And it wasn’t like I was hiding in my room having a pity party.
 I was joining clubs, playing pick-up games at the gym, talking to TONS people on campus (as I was obnoxiously outgoing).
 But on a campus of nearly 9,000 students, I still felt alone.

 Partying sober with hundreds of others – feeling connected